cs1302uga/cs1302-tutorials/threads/brief-intro-threads.md

 | *daemon*         | `true`       | `false`                |

-A thread's `daemon` property cannot be changed after the thread has started executing (i.e., after it's `start()` method has been called).
+A thread's `daemon` property cannot be changed after the thread has started executing (i.e., after its `start()` method has been called).
 When a new thread is created, its `daemon` property is set to the same as the thread that created it.

-The *main thread* is a *non-daemon thread*, so any new threads that are created in the main thread will also be non-daemon threads, unless their `daemon` value is changed to `true` using `setDaemon(true)` before they are started.
+The *main thread* is a *non-daemon thread*, so any new threads that are created in the main thread will also be non-daemon threads unless their `daemon` value is changed to `true` using `setDaemon(true)` before they are started.